luxre/parker/readme.md

 **bottomMargin**
 By default parker.js does not add any margin between the sticky element and the parent.
 A pixel value can be set here to provide some buffer between the bottom of the sticky element and the bottom of the parent element.

+**widthReferenceSelector**
+By default parker.js keep the sticky element as wide as it is on the initial page load.
+For responsive or variable width elements, this can cause some weirdness if and when the browser is resized.
+To solve this issue, parker.js can take a selector of a different element on the page and use its width for the sticky element's width as the window size changes.

 ### Examples:
 ```
 parker.init('.parker', {